 The Department of Homeland Security Science and Technology Directorate (S&T) is funding Higher Dimension Materials, Inc. (HDM), and the North Carolina State University Textile Protect and Comfort Center (TPACC) to identify, test and select the most appropriate fabric and supporting materials to incorporate into an enhanced glove design.

 This report documents the Advanced Multi-threat Base Ensemble for Responders (AMBER) research conducted by the Textile Protection and Comfort Center (T-PACC) within the College of Textiles at North Carolina State University (NC State) between September 2014 and December 2017.
 The Department of Homeland Security (DHS) Science and Technology Directorate (S&T) sponsored T-PACC to develop an advanced multi-threat garment for first responders.

-The DHS Science and Technology Directorate (S&T) First Responder Technologies (R-Tech) program provides rapid technology solutions that address high-priority first responder capability gaps.
-R-Tech works with responders at every step and engages with industry, academia, national laboratories and the innovation community to ensure technology needs are met and exceeded.
+The DHS Science and Technology Directorate (S&T) provides rapid technology solutions that address high-priority first responder capability gaps.
+S&T works with responders at every step and engages with industry, academia, national laboratories and the innovation community to ensure technology needs are met and exceeded.

 The Department of Homeland Security Science and Technology Directorate (S&T), along with dbS Productions—known as the leading source of search and rescue research, publications, and training—has initiated a program to develop guidance, protocols and strategies responders can employ while searching for lost individuals.
 Called the Lost Person Locator, these guidelines and data sets will be readily available in an easy-to-follow format.
 First responders in the field will be able to use the Lost Person Locator software to quickly and safely locate missing people.